paul-hammant/tbd/content/game-changers/index.md

 ("Looks Good To Me" : LGTM) was almost competitive.
 Some new Googlers (Nooglers) would pride themselves about taking on random code-review chores, and being one of a few people that weigh in to the decision moment.

-The code review technology marshaled changes for proposed commits to the trunk, and stord them outside the VCS in question (in a database probably).
-To do that the tech would reach into the developer machine and the appropdiate moment and make a tar.gz of the changes and the meta-data around them, and pull that back to the central system for global presentation.
+The code review technology marshaled changes for proposed commits to the trunk, and stored them outside the VCS in question (in a database probably).
+To do that the tech would reach into the developer machine and the appropriate moment and make a tar.gz of the changes and the meta-data around them, and pull that back to the central system for global presentation.
 Anyone could review anything.
 A review was just on a commit (not a batch of commits).
 Review was continuous.

-Reviewers could quickly bring the marshaled change down to their workstation to play with it, or use it as a basis for counter proposal.
+Reviewers could quickly bring the marshaled change down to their workstation to play with it, or use it as a basis for a counter proposal.
 They could put that back in review again.

 In 2006, Guido van Rossum presented one of his bigger contributions - "Mondrian" -